Sitecore-Hackathon/2019-Sitecore-xMen/documentation/README.md

 The module makes it easy for Content Authors to see how a component is structured in relation to the page.

 It helps close the knowledge gap of how a page is constructed of components.
-It acomplishes this by adding the path of the componetn into the component's title.
+It accomplishes this by adding the path of the component into the component's title.

 ## Pre-requisites